weygoldt/ChirpCNN/README.md

 ## What are chirps?

 Chirps are brief (20-200 ms) upward-excursions of the frequency of the electrid organ discharge (EOD) of many wave-type electric fish.
-The example below shows a simulation of the EOD of a single fish that chirps 50 times.
+The example below shows a simulation of the EODs of multiple fish that each chirp 50 times at random points in time.
 Every black line is a frequency band of a single fish.
 Each black tick is the time point a chirp is simulated.
 The additional frequency bands are harmonics.

 ![chirps example](assets/chirps.png)